-But, we were lucky enough to stay at the Mount Castle Hotel, because the hotel owner saved our buts again.
+But, we were lucky enough to stay at the Mount Castle Hotel, because the hotel owner came to the rescue yet again.
 After giving us the room for a 75% discount because we got robbed he also helped us find a ride to take us to Nubra Valley for only 600 INR each.
 Needless to say, that was way lower than the market price.

 Kashmir travel stories: People of Kashmir